Use a common folding water container to collect used wash water while camping in your Westfalia

-To use your gray-water bag, you can simply slip a snug-fitting length of flexible hose over the end of the outlet of your Westfalia sink drain.
+To use it as a gray-water bag, simply slip a snug-fitting length of flexible hose over the end of the outlet of your Westfalia sink drain.

 When my outlet broke several years ago, I replaced it with an ABS plumbing flange fitting, a short stub of 3/4″ ABS pipe, and an ABS nipple with “garden hose threads” (3/4″ diameter straight thread, 11.5 TPI pitch).
 This allows the easy attachment of a short (10″) section of garden hose with a female fitting.

 Setting up the gray water bag in camp is a simple matter of attaching the short hose and sliding the folding water carrier under the van, tucking the hose into the bag’s neck.